-As the United States government allows taxpayers to deduct mortgage interest, standard charges, property tax, and depreciation from your income.
+The United States government allows taxpayers to deduct mortgage interest, standard charges, property tax, and depreciation from their income.

 This will mean that no taxes need to be paid.

-The filing of taxes promptly will help you to avoid incurring a tax of up to 30% of the gross rental income that you have received from your property.
+When you file your taxes promptly, you can avoid incurring taxes of up to 30% of the gross rental income from your property.

 There are a few ways for you to earn an income from your foreign property investment.